JosephusPaye/Keen-UI/Customization.md

 Some components also have component-specific variables that can be found in their source files.
 Those can be overridden as well.

-You can also override the `rem` function by defining a `rem-custom` function to be used instead for calculating the size of components, as described below.
+You can also override the `rem()` Sass function by defining a `rem-custom()` function to be used instead for calculating the size of components, as described below.
 Please refer to the original function in [`src/styles/utils.scss`](./src/styles/utils.scss).

 ## Component sizing